zbalkan/zbalkan.github.io/_posts/2025-07-13-technitium.md

 ## Choosing a Resolver: RPZ, Technitium, and Logging Considerations

 There are several well-established ways to enforce DNS-layer policy.
 One of the most widely supported mechanisms is [RPZ (Response Policy Zones)](https://dnsrpz.info/), available in BIND, Unbound, PowerDNS, and many more.
 RPZ details are explained in the related [IETF Draft](https://datatracker.ietf.org/doc/html/draft-ietf-dnsop-dns-rpz-00).
-RPZ allows administrators to define custom DNS zones that override normal resolution behavior.
+RPZ allows administrators to define custom DNS zones that override normal resolution behaviour.
 These zones can block, redirect, or modify DNS responses based on known malicious or unwanted domains.
 It integrates well with curated feeds and scales to large deployments.
 RPZ is flexible and proven, but managing it requires zone file handling, feed syncing, and in some cases, custom response logic.

 {% include gallery id="galleryGraph" caption="Technitium DNS server has a sleek web UI that you can monitor the DNS requests" %}

 [Technitium DNS](https://technitium.com/dns/) takes a simpler but effective approach.
 It does not implement RPZ, but it provides a native filtering mechanism built around curated and custom blocklists.
 Domain filtering is enforced without the complexity of managing policy zones, and can be configured through the web interface or JSON configuration files.
-While less flexible than RPZ in terms of response customization, Technitium’s method is fast to deploy and operationally lightweight.
+While less flexible than RPZ in terms of response customisation, Technitium’s method is fast to deploy and operationally lightweight.

 {% include gallery id="galleryBlocklist" caption="DNS Blocklisting is simple: Pick one of the feeds from the list or add your own" %}

 What tipped the balance for me in this case was Technitium’s **logging**.
 Well, technically, I built it since I loved the product.
 Logs were stored locally, and they were easily queried on the UI, but for a corporate environment, at least syslog forwarding was a must.
 So, I developed the [Log Exporter App](https://github.com/TechnitiumSoftware/DnsServer/pull/1056), and [Shreyas Zare](https://github.com/ShreyasZare) completed it with his attention to detail, focus on conventions, and great professionalism.
 After this *not-so-humble* brag, I can say that Technitium DNS can log DNS events to syslog collectors, and HTTP targets like Elasticsearch if provided the payload.
 But I built the JSON file logging specifically for Wazuh because reading logs in JSON Lines format is such an easy solution.
 Yes, it is not aligning with any schema like ECS or OCSF, but it is very flexible.
 With this capability, the resolver not only blocks domains, it also produces structured telemetry about each query: what was requested, who requested it, and what happened.
 That data can be consumed by Wazuh directly, without external syslog daemons, log shippers, or custom parsing.
-This makes the combination practical for setups that prioritize visibility and local control.
+This makes the combination practical for setups that prioritise visibility and local control.

 At this point, I need to specify that this is not a tutorial to teach users to install and configure Technitium DNS; therefore, the assumption is that the user has already completed their setup for integration.
 {: .notice--info}